30+ Years in the Carpet Business Taught me a Few Things About How To Buy Carpet Wisely. Take advantage of my free unbiased carpet buying advice.

-You then say, “Yes, I’m looking for new carpet for our family room (or whatever).”
+You then say, “Hi, I’m looking for new carpet for our family room (or whatever).”

 After exchanging a few pleasantries the salesperson will likely ask you a few probing questions to try to determine if you are knowledgeable about buying carpet.

-They may ask you what style of carpet you are looking for; if you know how much carpet you need; or how much you money you plan to spend on your project.
+They may ask you what style of carpet you are looking for; if you know how much carpet you need; or how much you plan to spend on your project.

 You need to be perceived as a savvy shopper:

-You have to be careful how you answer their initial questions.
+You need to be careful how you answer their initial questions.

 If you don’t know what grade or style of carpet you are interested in, the salesperson may suggest a carpet grade or style with a higher profit margin.